-A great deal of the customers including older adults were interested in the nuances of the products including the many health benefits of CBD which is naturally grown without pesticides.
+A great deal of the customers, including older adults, were interested in the nuances of the products.
+That included the many health benefits of CBD, which is naturally grown without pesticides.

 One of the main vendors at the hemp market was Parkside CBD, owned by Tim Kellenyi.
 Parkside is a Maplewood-based business selling CBD flowers of various types of balms.
-Kellenyi actually grew up in Maplewood and has strong ties to the town which he described as supportive of his business and open-minded.
+Kellenyi actually grew up in Maplewood and has strong ties to the town.
+He described it as supportive of his business and open-minded.